Electromagnetic Scoot: Analysis of conserved quantities

 The integrals for $E_{F1}$ and $E_{F2}$ are infinite on account of the inverse-square divergence of the electric and magnetic fields at the positions of the particles.
 However, there are several different ways to see that we can, and in fact \textit{must}, drop these terms from the calculation.

-First, note that the $E_{F1}$ and $E_{F2}$ integrals are proportional to $q_1^2$ and $q_2^2$, respectively, and hence are relevant only to self-force effects.
-The self-force is proportional to the time-derivative of the acceleration and therefore unimportant in the approximation of straight line motion that we adopt; these effects become relevant at one order higher than we pursue here \cite{Saketh:2021sri}.
-Secondly (but relatedly), the self-energy terms are in fact \textit{already included} in our calculation via their contribution to the particle masses $m_1$ and $m_2$, and it would be inconsistent to include them again in the energy budget.
-This may be seen directly in the derivation of the Lorentz force law for extended bodies \cite{Gralla:2009md},\footnote{In the classic derivation of the self-force (e.g. \cite{Poisson:1999tv}), the infinite self-energy is combined with a negatively infinite ``bare mass'', with the sum representing the finite particle mass $m$.
+The simplest reason is that $E_{F1}$ and $E_{F2}$ are proportional to $q_1^2$ and $q_2^2$, respectively, whereas the correction we consider is proportional to $q_1 q_2$ [see Eqs.~\eqref{x1}--\eqref{z2}].
+We know that there is in fact no energy exchange between particle and field at order $q_1^2$ or $q_2^2$ (the self-force effects start at higher order \cite{Saketh:2021sri}), so it is consistent to drop these terms from the energy budget.
+Including them properly would actually be quite subtle, since they contribute to the particle masses $m_1$ and $m_2$.\footnote{In the classic derivation of the self-force (e.g. \cite{Poisson:1999tv}), the infinite self-energy is combined with a negatively infinite ``bare mass'', with the sum representing the finite particle mass $m$.
 In a rigorous derivation with extended bodies \cite{Gralla:2009md}, one finds an analogous \textit{finite} mass renormalization, with the observable mass \textit{proven} to be a sum of material and field contributions, each of which is individually finite.
-This decomposition occurs even in the derivation of the Lorentz force law, irrespective of self-force corrections.} and also manifests in the slow motion limit, where the cross term integral evaluates precisely to the usual interaction energy $U=q_1 q_2/(|\bm{r}_1-\bm{r}_2|)$ [see Eq.~\eqref{EFxtilde} below].
-That is, reproducing the usual conservation of total (kinetic plus potential) energy requires dropping the self-energy terms.
-Finally, in more practical terms, the correction we consider is proportional to $q_1 q_2$ [see Eqs.~\eqref{x1}--\eqref{z2}], and to solve the problem consistently at this order we require only the cross-term contributions from the electromagnetic fields.
+This decomposition occurs even in the derivation of the Lorentz force law, irrespective of self-force corrections.} It is also useful to consider the slow motion limit, where one has the well known conservation of total (kinetic plus potential) energy.
+In this limit the cross-term integral evaluates precisely to the usual interaction energy $U=q_1 q_2/(|\bm{r}_1-\bm{r}_2|)$ [see Eq.~\eqref{EFxtilde} below].
+That is, reproducing the usual conservation of total energy requires dropping the self-energy terms.

 For all these reasons, the correct budget for the conserved quantities in our problem is

 where the particle contributions are given by Eqs.~\eqref{Ep}-\eqref{Np}, while the cross-term field contributions are given by